gustavofoa/psossl/README.md

 Maven 3.x or greater
 Git

 Open a system shell and check out the sources into some directory.
-Then cd into that directory and type:
+Then 'cd' into that directory and type:

-mvn clean package
+'mvn clean package'

 The resulting built artifacts will be located under the target directory.

 To launch it, run:

-java -jar ./target/psossl-<version>.jar
+'java -jar ./target/psossl-<version>.jar'

 Pay atention in the version of the jar in order to execute the right file.